 Supported case

-What the draft workflow can support for publicly traded securities, and where valuation or disclosure gets too complex.
+What the draft preview can support for publicly traded securities, and where valuation or disclosure gets too complex.

 Read guide